Materials Not Collected

 Please remember the recycling cart is the property of the Village of Hanover Park and is not to be removed from a resident's property, unless you have purchased an additional cart.
 If a resident moves, the cart is to be left at the house for the new owners.

-If anyone other than a representative from Allied Waste Services is seen removing materials from the recycling cart, please contact the Police Department at 9-1-1.
+If anyone other than a representative from Republic Services is seen removing materials from the recycling cart, please contact the Police Department at 9-1-1.

 - Remember to rinse plastic containers, cans, and bottles before putting them at the curb.
 There is no need to remove paper labels.